ChickenProp/chickenprop.github.com/drafts/bet-log.md

 ---
 I occasionally make bets about future events.
 I think I probably should do that more often than I currently do.
 Given that, I think it's good practice to have a public record of the bets I've made and their outcomes, when available.

 I'll try to keep this updated going forward, if I continue to make bets.
+Currently I'm down £72.46 with one win and one loss.

+(This has nothing to do with the [matched betting](http://reasonableapproximation.net/2018/06/02/matched-betting.html) that I previously wrote about.
+There I was earning money from sign-up bonuses.
+Here I'm trying to earn money by being better at predicting the future than other people.)

 In order of date I made the bet: